-A gem of Andalusia, Seville is one of Europe’s major historical centres famed for its diverse, historic architecture, plentiful museums and its unforgettable tapas culture.
+A gem of Andalusia, Seville is located by the Guadalquivir River and is one of Europe’s major historical centres famed for its diverse, historic architecture, plentiful museums and its unforgettable tapas culture.
 Acting as the region’s capital, Seville is steeped in a rich tradition that is still very much a part of its cosmopolitan style, making it an attractive city break destination.

 Home to three UNESCO World Heritage Sites, Seville’s Old Town is among the largest in Europe, complete with a 16th century cathedral, an ancient merchants exchange and the oldest royal palace still in use in Europe.

 - Stunning architecture